Current Projects

 Winter Travel Management

-Working alongside a coalition of groups including Winter Wildlands Alliance, SMA has been actively engaged in the winter travel planning process for the Grand Mesa Uncompahgre Gunnison (GMUG) forest.
-Travel Management Planning is the process by which the Forest Service designates specific trails and areas for motorized use.
-It can be thought of as a type of comprehensive “zoning” where some areas are designated for motorized use, and other trails and areas are set aside for human-powered recreation, or to protect wildlife and their habitat.
+SMA is part of a coalition including Winter Wildlands Alliance that is actively engaged in the winter travel planning process for the Grand Mesa Uncompahgre Gunnison (GMUG) forest.
+Travel management planning is the process by which the U.S. Forest Service designates specific trails and areas for motorized use.
+The process can be thought of as a type of comprehensive “zoning,” where some areas are designated for motorized use, and other trails and areas are set aside for human-powered recreation, or to protect wildlife and their habitat.
 SMA believes there are areas in Ophir and Bear Creek that should be closed to motorized use due to fragile habitats and avalanche risks.
-You can learn more about winter travel planning process from our friends at Winter Wildlands Alliance!

 Telluride Trails Proposal

-Sheep Mountain Alliance advocates for a balanced approach to public lands management and recreation, which includes expanding recreational opportunities across our landscape that are sustainable and environmentally aware.
+SMA advocates for a balanced approach to public lands management and recreation, which includes expanding recreational opportunities across our landscape that are sustainable and environmentally aware.
 We will remain engaged in the Telluride Mountain Club’s Trails Proposal throughout the remainder of its NEPA process!
-You can learn more about the proposal at the Telluride Mountain Club’s website.

 Public Lands Defense

-Upon taking office, President Trump has enacted various executive orders and policy proposals that threaten public lands, wilderness, wildlife, and renewable energy production, among other threats.
-SMA is following along to monitor the potential impacts of these actions in Southwest Colorado.
-We will do all we can, and stand together against these immense threats to our public lands.
+Since taking office, the Trump Administration has enacted executive orders and policy proposals that threaten public lands, wilderness, wildlife, and renewable energy production, to name a few.
+SMA is monitoring the potential impacts of these actions in Southwest Colorado.
+We will do all we can and stand together against these immense threats to our public lands.

 SMA members on a forest health tour with the United States Forest Service